Heel pain - plantar fasciitis

 Here’s my 4-point list for treating heel pain :

-HEAT - For treatment of the heel pain, including the trigger sites, why not try heat rather than ice?
-Your muscles will usually respond much better to heat than they would with ice, so instead why don’t you apply heat using a simple hot water bottle or with a wheat bag?
-For best results you should remember to apply the heat to the muscles affected and not just to the site of pain;
+HEAT - For treatment of the heel pain, including the trigger sites (to find these please see the find my pain page on my website), why not try heat rather than ice?
+Your muscles will usually respond much better to heat than they would with ice, so instead apply heat using a simple hot water bottle or with a microwave heat bag?
+For best results you should remember to apply the heat to the muscles affected and not just to the site of pain.

 TAPE - Trigger sites can be released through manual therapy and dry needling.
-If the heel pain is severe then applying sports tape, such as rocktape.
-It can have beneficial effects like support and pain relief.
+If the heel pain is severe then applying sports tape (kinesiology tape) such as Rocktape.
+It can have many beneficial effects supporting the muscle or joint, improving circulation and gives immediate pain relief.
 Here is a video showing one way to apply sports tape to help with heel pain - https://www.youtube.com/watch?v=TWegHd8Sv2I ;

-MOVEMENT - Often, the best thing you can do is to simply moderate your exercise.
-In my experience doing heel raises only worsens the tight trigger sites;
+MOVEMENT - Often, the best thing you can do is to simply moderate your exercise, for example if you normally run on the pavement, you could try adding a mix of softer surfaces.

 LISTEN - Lastly, orthotics (like arch supports) are often over-prescribed.
 If you have been prescribed them and you are finding them too uncomfortable, then listen to your body and stop using them!